Bsharri District: Overview and geography

 Surrounded by mountains, the Bsharri District sits on cliffs.
 The district is bordered by the Zgharta and Miniyeh-Danniyeh Districts to the north, the Koura District to the west, the Baalbek District to the east, and the Batroun District to the south.

-This district is a grouping of 26 villages and most are at an elevation higher than 1,000 meters.
-It also contains one of the most important landmarks of Eastern Christianity and Maronite history, the major part of the Kadisha Valley, the Qannoubin Valley where Hermits have resided since around the year 600 C.E., the last being Father Antonios Tarabay (fr) whose file in the Vatican is progressing toward beatification.
-He lived most of his life in the ancient monastery of Saint Elisha located in a grotto deep in the Qannoubin Valley.
+This district is a cluster of 26 villages. most of them are 1,000 meters above sea level and higher.
+Withion the district is one of the most important landmarks to Eastern Christianity and Maronite history - Qannubin Monastery.
+The major part of the Kadisha Valley, known as Qannoubine Valley is where Hermits have resided since around the year 600 CE, the last being Father Antonios Tarabay (fr), whose file at the Vatican is progressing toward beatification.
+He lived most of his life in the ancient Monastery of Saint Elisha located in a grotto deep in the Qannoubine Valley.
 In this valley, there are more than 26 monasteries all more than 1,000 years old.
-At the top of this valley sits the legendary cedar forest, the Cedars of God.
+The top part of the valley is the location of the legendary cedar forest, the Cedars of God.

 Population

 The population of the district was estimated to be 76,831 by the Ministry of Social Affairs.
 The capital of the district is Bsharri.
-The Ministry's estimate lacks credibility.
-According to the Daily Star, an English language Lebanese newspaper, a total of 40,000 people in the district voted in the 2005 elections.
-In addition, the Ministry of Social Affairs estimates that 39% of the Lebanese population was under 20 years of age which meant they were not eligible to vote and a 60% participation rate.
-Considering these factors the population may be more realistically estimated at 100,000 people.

 Religion and history

-The Bsharri district is predominantly Maronite Christian.
+The Bsharri district is populated by more than 94% Maronite Christian.
 Having some 37 churches, Bsharri is sometimes called the "City of Churches."
 Five saints recognized by the Catholic Church hailed from Lebanon.
 The most prominent is Saint Charbel from Bekaa Kafra, the town with the highest elevation in the district.
 Many people from Lebanon and other countries in the world greatly honor Saint Charbel, known for his miracles of healing for Christians, Muslims, and those from all religious backgrounds who visit his hometown, seeking his intercession.

 Bsharri has deep religious roots for Christianity, as Maronites used the caves within the cliffs to hide and escape religious persecution.
 These caves could not be reached by horses or heavily armed soldiers.
-The area survived several invasions including the Ottoman Empire invasion that was marked for its brutality.
-This Maronite stronghold became a refuge for persecuted Christians in the area, given its geographic characteristics with protective mountains for the towns stretched around the valley.
-During winter, the snow covers the mountains, and this further isolates the area as it becomes accessible only from two edges at the beginning of Kadisha valley, which translates to the "Holy Valley."
+The area survived several invasions including the Mamluk Sultanate invasion that was known for its brutality.
+This Maronite stronghold became a refuge for persecuted Christians in the area, due to its geographic characteristics with protective mountains for all the towns around the valley.
+During winter, the snow covers the mountains, and this further isolates the area as it becomes accessible only from two entrances at the beginning of Kadisha valley, which translates to the "Holy Valley."
 This location played a crucial and historical role through the years for the persecuted Maronites who fled to Bsharri.